 To sell a call means you give someone else the right but not the obligation to buy the contract from you at a certain price within a certain date.

-Trading options is made up of two types.
+If you’re trading options, you’re basically trading two types..
 They’re known as calls and puts.
-Those are what new traders tend to be most familiar with.
-You may be familiar with buying a call but do you know how to sell a call spread?
+Beginner options traders tend to be most familiar with buying them “long”.
+You may be nodding along if you’re a new trader.
+So I’ll ask you this: “Do you know how to sell a call spread?”
 You should…

 Before we get into how to sell a call let’s talk about options.
 Options give you the right but not the obligation to buy or sell a stock at a certain price within a set time frame.
 Options are wasting assets because they expire at a certain specific date in the future, and the time value of that option is built into the price of the contract.